codazoda/codazoda/index.md

 ## Projects

+Codazoda.com

+Goal:
+Status: Active
+Started: March 2023

+This is a website of _failed_ business attemps.
+Maybe there will be some successes here, eventually.

-Codazoda Coding Videos - Active
+Codazoda Coding Videos

 Goal: Gain 100 YouTube Followers
 Status: Active